AtiqulIslamrony/insighterpro/README.md

 <br>

-<sub>Even sharing Insighter Pro with a colleague makes a huge difference! 🙏</sub>
+<sub>Even sharing Insighter Debugger with a colleague makes a huge difference! 🙏</sub>

 <br>